RSIP-Vision/medio/README.md

 The MetaData method `metadata.is_right_handed_ornt()` checks for a right handed orientation according to the determinant of the direction matrix (`metadata.affine.direction`).
 This method can be useful before saving a dicom file or series, which should have a right-handed orientation.
+The method `clone` clones the metadata object, `convert` converts the metadata inplace to the given coordinate system.

 #### Orientation
 The orientation of a 3d image is string of length 3 which is derived from its affine and coordinate system (the